nana-boachie/telemetary-summation/README.md

 # Telemetry Analysis Suite

 ## Overview
-A comprehensive cross-platform application for processing, analyzing, and organizing telemetry data from Excel files.
+A simplified, comprehensive cross-platform application for processing, analyzing, and organizing telemetry data from Excel files.
 The suite combines multiple tools into a single, user-friendly interface with the following capabilities:

 ## Features